igroff/epiquery2/README.md

           ]
         }

+I'm piping the response to [jq](https://stedolan.github.io/jq/) in the example, simply to make format it for display.

-The above format example ( the *simple* format ) returns an array of arrays of objects where the 'key' is the column name ( in the above example the column name is empty thus the string 'undefined' ) and the value is the column data.
+The above format example ( the `simple` format ) returns an array of arrays of objects where the key is the column name ( in the above example the column name is empty thus the string 'undefined' ) and the value is the column data.

-The *simple* response format will return a single array for each _result set_ in the query, and an object with properties (keys) matching the column names  for each row output by the query.
+The `simple` response format will return a single array for each _result set_ in the query, and an object with properties matching the column names  for each row output by the query.
 The array of result sets will be assigned to the property 'results' of the response object.
 Below is an example of a result set with two rows having columns *id* and *name*.

         $ curl http://localhost:8080/simple/pants/test/multiple_rows -s | jq .
         {